 The Negroes’ Temporary Farewell: Jim Crow and the Exclusion of African Americans from Congress, 1887–1929

 Virtually all the political advances afforded freedmen during Reconstruction were rolled back and eradicated during the years after 1890.
 In the South, the races were separated even more systematically and rigidly than during slavery.
-Many blacks were reduced to a suppressed citizenship that was repeatedly exploited for political and economic purposes.
-As C. Vann Woodward writes, Jim Crow laws “did not assign the subordinate group a fixed status in society.
-They were constantly pushing the Negro farther down.”6
+Many blacks were reduced to a second-class citizenship that the white ruling class repeatedly exploited for political and economic purposes.
+As C. Vann Woodward wrote in 1955, in one of the first scholarly reinterpretations of this period, Jim Crow laws “did not assign the subordinate group a fixed status in society.
+They were constantly pushing the Negro farther down.”5

 1“The Negro in Politics,” 12 December 1887, Washington Post: 5.

 2Michael K. Fauntroy, Republicans and the Black Vote (Boulder, CO: Lynne Rienner Publishers, 2007): 41.

 3C.
 Vann Woodward, The Strange Career of Jim Crow (1955; repr., New York: Oxford University Press, 2002): 82.

 4A rich historical literature details this process.
 Aside from The Strange Career of Jim Crow, see Woodward’s seminal work, The Origins of the New South, 1877–1913 (Baton Rouge: Louisiana State University, 1951) and Edward Ayers, The Promise of the New South: Life After Reconstruction (New York: Oxford University Press, 1992).
 For African-American political activism in the South from slavery into the Jim Crow and Great Migration eras, see Steven Hahn’s A Nation Under Our Feet: Black Political Struggles from Slavery to the Great Migration (Cambridge, MA: Belknap Press, 2003).